w3f/Grants-Program/README.md

 ### Introduction

 The Open Grants Program seeks to allocate resources to projects that are beneficial to the advancement of the Polkadot ecosystem.
-It tries to archive this in the following way:
+It tries to achieve this in the following way:
 - Fully transparent
 - Simple
 - Effective